mkondratek/git-machete-blog-post/blog.md

 Moreover, it provides both diagnostic and corrective functionalities for the shape of the repository and the relationships mentioned.
 It finds an exceptional application in maintaining linear Git history.

----
-_In general, Git Machete is a tool that helps manage multiple branches within a git repository and thus promotes the creation of smaller &amp; more focused pull requests that are easier to review._
+In general, Git Machete is a tool that helps manage multiple branches within a git repository and thus promotes the creation of smaller &amp; more focused pull requests that are easier to review.

 ### Git Machete Status Graph